TAMPA, Florida — CC Sabathia thinks he is ready for his first spring training start.

-The 34-year-old lefty was hobbled by a degenerative cartilage problem in his right knee last season and was done after having surgery in July.
+The 34-year-old was hobbled by a degenerative cartilage in his right knee that required surgery.
+He didn't pitch after May 10.